Swords, County Dublin: Swords Castle

 Other buildings, recorded in an inquisition in 1326, have now vanished, including the great hall on the east side of the enclosure.
 The Archbishop abandoned Swords once a new palace was built at Tallaght in 1324.
 The stepped battlements suggest some form of occupancy during the fifteenth century, but by 1583, when briefly occupied by Dutch Protestants, it was described as "the quite spoiled old castle".
 It was used as a garden in the nineteenth century and sold after the Church of Ireland was disestablished.

 Swords Castle has undergone restoration and is open as a tourist attraction.
-The castle was used as a film location for the production of TV series The Tudors in spring 2010.
+The castle was used as a film location for the production of TV series The Tudors in the spring of 2010.

 St. Colmcille's Well

 On Well Road, also known as St. Columb's Well.
 In a locked chamber.
 Reputed to be where Swords got its name when St. Colmcille blessed the well of clear water, 'Sord' being the Irish for 'clear or pure'.